-During the filming of the 1993 major motion picture Schindler’s List, director Steven Spielberg had something of an epiphany: as he stood just outside the gates of Auschwitz-Birkenau, he realized that had it been years earlier, he might very well have been killed.
-He met a number of Holocaust survivors during the movie’s production, the experience of which led him to initiate a project in which he would record the testimony of survivors and witnesses.
-He felt that original audio-visual interviews with survivors and witnesses of the Holocaust (and other genocides) would become a compelling educational voice for future generations.
+During the filming of the 1993 major motion picture Schindler’s List, director Steven Spielberg had something of an epiphany: as he stood just outside the gates of Auschwitz-Birkenau, he realized that had it been 50 years earlier, he might very well have been a prisoner there.
+He met a number of Holocaust survivors during the movie’s production, the experience of which led him to initiate a project in which he would record the testimony of survivors and witnesses from all over the world.
+He believed that original audio-visual interviews would become a compelling educational voice for future generations.

-Between 1994 and 1999, Spielberg created an archive of videotaped testimony of 52,000 Holocaust survivors and witnesses, from 64 countries in 42 languages.
+Through his Spielberg Foundation, Steven managed to spearhead the recording of videotaped testimony by 53,000 Holocaust survivors and witnesses, from 65 countries in 43 languages.
 Some of them can be viewed here: https://sfi.usc.edu/full-length-testimonies.

-In 2006, the Visual History Archive moved to the University of Southern California to be housed there in perpetuity.
+In 2006, his Visual History Archive moved to the University of Southern California (USC) to be housed there in perpetuity.
+Now called the USC Shoah Foundation, the archive has grown to 55,000 testimonies covering nine genocides.
 The original testimonies, which comprise more than 115,000 hours recorded on VHS, are stored in a secure location off-site.
 More than 1.95 million names are mentioned in the testimonies.

 The entire Visual History Archive is available at 97 institutions around the world.
 Smaller collections are available at 220 sites in 36 countries.
 To find an access site near you, visit https://sfi.usc.edu/locator/all.
 There is also a substantial collection of full-length testimonies and clips on the USC Shoah Foundation’s YouTube Channel at https://www.youtube.com/user/USCShoahFoundation.